Sham-Ghate/Game-2048/README.md

 ***Contributing***

-      -If you'd like to contribute to this project, please follow these steps:
+   - **If you'd like to contribute to this project, please follow these steps:**

      1.Fork the repository.

      2.Create a new branch (git checkout -b feature/YourFeature).

      3.Commit your changes (git commit -am 'Add new feature').

      4.Push to the branch (git push origin feature/YourFeature).

      5.Create a new Pull Request.

 ## License

-    -This project is licensed under the MIT License.
-See the LICENSE file for details.
+- **This project is licensed under the MIT License.
+See the LICENSE file for details.**

 ## Acknowledgments

-    Inspired by the classic 2048 game.(https://play2048.co/)
+- **Inspired by the classic 2048 game.(https://play2048.co/)**

-    Special thanks to the React community for their support and resources.
+- **Special thanks to the React community for their support and resources.**